orbeon/orbeon-forms-doc/XForms-~-XBL-~-Bindings.md

 This means that elements called `fr:number` in the form will use this binding.

-Form Builder, at design time only (as of Orbeon Forms 4.9), also supports bindings by type:
+Form Builder, at design time only (as of Orbeon Forms 4.9), also supports bindings by name and XML datatype:

 ```xml
 xf|input:xxf-type('xs:decimal')